osuosl/cs312/source/slides/02_linux_basics.rst

       --os-auth-url http://studentcloud.osuosl.org:35357/v2.0/ \
       password-update --new-password <new password>

-If you're on Windows, spin up a VM on Openstack, then follow the above steps.
+**DO NOT** Use a password you have used elsewhere

-If you don't change your password, an automated script will be emailing you!
+If you're using Windows, spin up a VM on Openstack, then follow the above instructions.

 Setting Up
 ----------